SanghyunPark01/CoCEL_Handheld_Software/README.md

 - In `livox_ros_driver/launch/livox_lidar_trigger.launch`, you have to change parameter `path_for_time_stamp`.(Replace with your ros workspace path)
 - In `livox_ros_driver/config/livox_lidar_config.json`, you have to change parameter `device_name`.(Replace with your UART-USB serial port name)

-When you finish changing parametr, run roslaunch file.
+When you finish changing parameter, run roslaunch file.
 ```bash
 $ roslaunch livox_ros_driver livox_lidar_trigger.launch
 ```